Q: What is “AB” and how does it differ from Rec?

 Q: How are teams formed during the draft process?

 A: We will determine the strength of returning teams plus the numbers returning per team and build the draft based on these variables in an effort to get all teams to a similar competitive level.
 Remaining players will be drafted in a process mutually agreed upon by the coaches and division Commissioner.
 It is our goal to make the teams as equally formed as possible to ensure the most competitive and enjoyable season for all players.
+PVAA works with each division to limit the number of preselected coaches children on any given team to further promote competition between teams in the recreational divisions.
+Parental preferences, friend preferences, and any other special request shall be at the discretion of the commissioner of the division.
+There are no guarantees any request will be fulfilled.

 Q: When will my child need to wear a batting helmet and/or does the league provide helmets?